LayoutXML/AppListManager/README.md

 You must register all listeners that are implemented in your application by using `AppList.registerListeners(...)` and adding listeners names (or classes names if classes implement listeners) in this order:<br>`appListener, activityListener, newAppListener, newActivityListener, uninstalledAppListener, uninstalledActivityListener, sortListener`.

-Registering listeners can be done only once if listeners (or classes) do not change.
+You can register listeners only once if listeners do not change but if you have multiple receivers across different classes feel free to re-register every time you want to change it.

 ### Destroying unfinished tasks